robbielacernamorales/PinoySargoAve9/10Balls.md

 2. **10 Ball on the Break:** If the 10-ball is pocketed on the break, the breaker wins the game.
 (Not applicable to handicap balls.)
 3. **10 Ball in Combination:** If the 10-ball is pocketed in combination with the lowest-numbered ball, the player wins the game.
 (Same rule applies to handicap balls.)
 4. **Three Consecutive Fouls:** If a player commits three consecutive fouls, they lose the game.

-## ❓ FAQs
-**Q: What happens if I pocket the 8-ball too early?**
-A: If the 8-ball is pocketed before all other designated balls, the player loses the game.

-**Q: Can I use jump shots?**
-A: Jump shots are legal in some formats but may be restricted in others.

-## 🤝 Contributing
-Feel free to submit improvements or corrections by creating an issue or pull request.

-## 📜 License
-This repository follows the [MIT License](LICENSE).